Mitigating errors by quantum verification and post-selection: Error mitigation protocol

 The overall goal of our work is to compute an, as close as possible, approximation of the expectation value of some observable $O$ with respect to the ideal (noiseless) state of the target circuit.
 Although our technique works for general observables, in the rest of this paper we will consider, for simplicity of analysis, only Pauli observables of the form

-where $\bf{p_i} \in \{1,X,Y,Z\}$ for $i=1,..,n$, and $O \neq \bf{1}^{\otimes n}$; $\bf{1}$ is the single qubit identity, and $\bf{X}$, $\bf{Y}$ and $\bf{Z}$ are the usual single qubit Pauli matrices.
-Note that any such observable can be measured by incorporating for example a layer of single qubit gates into the final layer of $Type(ii)$ before the $Z$ basis measurements in the target circuit, then postprocessing after the measurement to transform the measurement outcome onto the desired basis (i.e an eigenstate of $O$).
-Finally, note that our choice to work with only Pauli observables is not necessarily a limitation; since, by linearity of the expectation value, we can also compute the expectation value of a general observable, which is a linear combination of Pauli observables $\sum_{i=1,..,k}\alpha_iO_i$, where $\alpha_i$ are complex numbers and $O_i$ are Pauli observables.
+where $\bf{p_i} \in \{1,X,Y,Z\}$ for $i=1,..,n$, and $O \neq \bf{1}^{\otimes n}$; $\bf{1}$ is the single-qubit identity, and $\bf{X}$, $\bf{Y}$ and $\bf{Z}$ are the usual single-qubit Pauli matrices.
+Note that any such observable can be measured by incorporating for example a layer of single-qubit gates, call it $U^{\dagger}_{O}$, into the final layer of $type(ii)$ before the $Z$ basis measurements in the target circuit, then postprocessing after the measurement to transform the measurement outcome onto the desired basis (i.e an eigenstate of $O$).
+Finally, note that our choice to work with only Pauli observables is not necessarily a limitation; since, by linearity of the expectation value, we can also compute the expectation value of a general observable, which is a linear combination of Pauli observables $\sum_{i=1,..,k}\alpha_iO_i$, where $\alpha_i$ are real numbers and $O_i$ are Pauli observables.
 We can do this by computing the expectation value of each $O_i$ individually as is done for example in \cite{paini2021estimating}.
 In particular, if $k$ scales efficiently with the system size and the expansion coefficients are easily determinable, then the process of estimating $<\sum_{i=1,..,k}\alpha_iO_i>$ does not introduce substantial overhead as compared to estimating a single Pauli observable $<O>$.

 We will rewrite the ideal target circuit output (see Equation (\ref{eqaccreditation})) as

 where $p_{s,id}$ is the probability that the $Z$ basis measurement gives rise to a bit string $s \in \{0,1\}^{n}$, and the sum ranges over all $2^n$ possible bit strings $s$.
 Also,